rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 all:	prep dry-run build push commit clean
 ~~~

-This is the default "target" which is built when the `make` utility is invoked without any arguments.
+In this example `all` is the default "target" that is built when the `make` utility is invoked without any arguments.
 This results in the recipes for each of the prerequisites being invoked from left to right (so `prep` runs first, followed by `dry-run` and so on).
 This allows us to create a simple workflow that follows a chain of dependent actions and halts upon error.

 ### Makefile Target: prep